cathysnider/cathysnider.github.io/create.md

-In root of directory you want to start tracking: echo "# MyRepoName" >> README.md git init cd .git touch .gitignore (creates an empty .gitignore file); add any binary files to the .gitignore file" echo "/images/*" >> .gitignore
+In root of directory you want to start tracking: echo "# MyRepoName" >> README.md git init touch .gitignore (creates an empty .gitignore file in root of project directory) add any binary files to the .gitignore file" echo "/images/*" >> .gitignore
 Screw up the GitIgnore at your peril.

 b) Commit everything to the repository git add .